- 1 Best Crossbow Under 500$

 Rifle crossbows have superior aim capabilities, which means that accuracy is their greatest strength.
 The fact that these are hybrid crossbows means that they come with lots of technological advancement.

-The only problems with rifle crossbows is that they require more power to operate and their cocking process is a bit complicated.
+The only problems with rifle crossbows are that they require more power to operate and their cocking process is a bit complicated.